thurst0/LightTask/README.md

 Fix date conrols.
 Invoice schema - Printing from app.
 Remove uneeded node modules.
 Database triggers for referential interegrity.
 I.E - Can't delete a project with tasks, a task with entries, etc.
+Assigning periods or "milestones" to tasks.
+Hour estimates on task, and progress bar.  vTask for read & tTask for write.
+Clean up entity tables.

 Client Reference
 ---------------------